SushantMuneshwar/Store_Time_Series_Analysis/README.md

 - Error terms is what is not explained by the model.

 Prophet is an additive regression model with a piecewise linear or logistic growth curve trend.
 It includes a yearly seasonal component modeled using Fourier series and a weekly seasonal component modeled using dummy variables.
+Amazon Forecast uses the default Prophet hyperparameters.
+Prophet also supports related time-series as features, provided to Amazon Forecast in the related time-series CSV file.